silverstone-git/silverstone-git/README.md

 - 👋 Hi, I’m @silverstone-git
-- 👀 I’m interested in Android Development using Kotlin and Django
+- 👀 I’m interested in Android and Web Development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Vue
 - 💞️ I’m looking to collaborate on All Kinds of Games
 - 📫 How to reach me :<br>
-Please Refer to -> <a href="https://silverstone-git.github.io">Main Website</a><br>
+Please Refer to -> <a href="https://aryansidhwani.tech">Main Website</a><br>

 <!---
 silverstone-git/silverstone-git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.